molstar/mol-view-spec/docs/MVS-tree-documentation.md

   - **`root`**

-    [Root of the tree has to be of this kind]
+    [Root of the tree must be of this kind]

     Auxiliary node kind that only appears as the tree root.

+    Parent: none

     Params: none

   - **`download`**

     This node instructs to retrieve a data resource.

+    Parent: `root`

     Params: